 "The Ukrainian armed forces lost more than 250 servicemen, 16 tanks, three infantry fighting vehicles and 21 armored vehicles," the Russian Defense Ministry said in a statement.

-Later, Vladimir Rogov, a senior official in the Russian-appointed government of the Zaporizhzhia region in southern Ukraine, said that Ukrainian forces were attempting a major offensive against Russian troops for the second day in a row, RT reported.
+Later, Vladimir Rogov, a senior official in the Russian-appointed government of the southern Ukrainian region of Zaporizhzhia, said that Ukrainian forces were attempting a major offensive against Russian troops for the second consecutive day, according to RT.
 Rogov also said that the new offensive began near the village of Vremevka in the Donbass region of Donetsk on the morning of June 5.
-Rogov assessed that the new offensive was better organized and involved more Ukrainian soldiers than the one on June 4.
+Rogov assessed that the new offensive was better organized and involved more Ukrainian soldiers than the June 4 attack.

 Quick Look: Day 466 of Operation, Russia Says It Repulsed a Major Ukrainian Offensive; What Can Old Tanks Do?